 When a new employee walks into your office, one of the first questions they’ll likely ask is, “what do I wear?”
 While comfort should be your first thought, appearance also matters, especially for your first job.
 The impression you make in your work clothes will significantly influence your career, and can play a part in whether you’re hired for your job or not.

 For most professionals, dressing for success is a key part of entering the workforce.
 Your appearance says a lot about your level of confidence, so dressing the part and grooming well can be a crucial step in your job hunt.
 However, dressing business casual can be an intimidating task.
 For example, how does one dress for a job interview or business presentation and still look professional?
 Dressing in these types of situations can seem a bit stressful, but the anxiety of dressing up to get ahead can be a boon.

 When it comes to business attire, it seems as though there’s more than one right way to do an outfit.
 On one end is the all-business, no-doubt-about-it look: the suit and tie.
-On the other, you’ve got the more casual, more relaxed styles.
+On the other, you’ve got the more casual, more relaxed styles like work polo shirts and t-shirts and denim trousers.
 Then, there are the outfits that straddle the line between the two, like business casual.
 But, as you strive to look professional, you also want to be comfortable-but that’s not always easy, especially as you’re deciding between comfort, appearance, and safety.